jeskesen/i2c_imu/README.md

 # Release history

-## Current

-### Partial support for STM L3GD20H/LSM303D IMUs

-This is in a very early state and only supports the gyro sensor at the moment.
+## April 7 2014 - 0.9.1

-### Improved performance with MPU9150
+### Improved performance with MPU-9150

-Now can achieve rates up to around 860 Kalman-fused samples per second using the MPU9150 and 900MHz Raspberry Pi.
+A new caching strategy for the MPU-9150 seems to be achieving 1000 samples per second without fifo overflows using a 900MHz Raspberry Pi and 400kHz I2C bus.
+This is as reported by RTIMULibDrive with a CPU utilization of 28%.
+RTIMULibDemo manages 890 samples per second with the MPU-9150 set to 1000 samples per second.
+The driver gracefully handles this situation although there is increased delay when the application cannot handle the full sample rate.

 ### Auto detection of IMU

 RTIMULib can now scan for supported IMUs and configure automatically.
 This is the default behavior now.
+It handles IMUs at alternate address automatically as well (for example, it will detect an MPU-9150 at 0x68 or 0x69).

+### Partial support for STM L3GD20H/LSM303D IMUs

+This is in a very early state and only supports the gyro sensor at the moment.

 ## April 4 2014 - 0.9.0